Government Schemes

 NITI Aayog

-Atal Innovation Mission (AIM) is NITI Aayog's flagship initiative to create and promote a culture of innovation and entrepreneurship across India.
-AIM establishes Atal Tinkering Labs in schools, Atal Incubation Centres at universities, and supports startups through the Atal New India Challenge with grants up to ₹1 crore.
+Atal Innovation Mission (AIM) is NITI Aayog's flagship initiative to create and promote a culture of innovation and entrepreneurship across India at both school and startup levels.
+AIM establishes Atal Tinkering Labs (ATLs) in schools with 20 lakh rupees per lab, Atal Incubation Centres (AICs) at universities with up to 10 crore rupees, and supports startups through the Atal New India Challenge (ANIC) with grants up to 1 crore rupees.
+Over 10,000 ATLs now operate across Indian schools, reaching millions of students with hands-on STEM and entrepreneurship exposure.
+AIM has also backed dozens of incubators and hundreds of startups solving nationally important problems.

 Credit Guarantee Fund Trust (CGTMSE)